-We have a tried and true, comprehensive drug and alcohol rehab program that equips patients with important mental, physical, and emotional resources for their recovery.
-Rather than relying on just one approach, we craft several personalized addiction treatment programs to meet the unique needs of each individual.
+For almost forty years, we have helped over 36,000 patients recover from substance use disorders.
+Our comprehensive program equips clients with important mental, physical and emotional resources.
+Rather than relying on just one approach, we craft a personalized treatment program to meet the unique needs of each individual.

-Patients work through this curriculum in the context of individual counseling, group counseling, and educational lectures.
-Upon admission, patients are paired with a licensed counselor with whom they meet on a regular basis during the course of their addiction treatment.
-Additionally, patients meet daily with a process group and group counselor to process the challenges, joys, and insights of the recovery process.
+Clients work through this curriculum in the context of individual counseling, group counseling, and educational lectures.
+Upon admission, clients are paired with a counselor with whom they meet on a regular basis during the course of their treatment.
+Additionally, clients meet daily with a process group and group counselor to gain insights of the recovery process.

 Education through daily lectures and processing groups augment the individual and group counseling.
-Counselors and qualified agency staff conduct classes that equip patients with essential knowledge about the disease of addiction, complicating factors to addiction, and important life skills and recovery techniques.
-We offer additional classes for clients with specific needs such as specialized women’s issues, chronic relapse, and other specialized tracks.
+Counselors and qualified agency staff conduct classes that equip patients with essential knowledge about the disease of addiction, complicating factors to substance abuse, and important life skills and recovery techniques.